Basílica de los Sacramentinos

 The Basílica de los Sacramentinos is a church in the Roman Catholic Archdiocese of Santiago de Chile.
 It administered by the Congregation of the Blessed Sacrament and its design was inspired by the Basilique du Sacré-Cœur in Paris.
 The main cupola of the church has a structural height of 69 m.

+Its construction began in 1912, and was completed in 1919.
+It is built in the neoromantic style, with Byzantine elements.

+The church was one of the locations in the movie "Una Mujer Fantastica".